FX International Payments

 Currency forward contracts are binding agreements between two parties to trade a specific value of currencies on a certain date at a rate set in advance.1

 Currency forward contracts are widely used to protect importers and exporters of equipment, finished goods and raw materials.
 They are sometimes used to manage a company's internal transactions with foreign subsidiaries, or to mitigate risk in a pending foreign corporate acquisition or real estate transaction.
-While primarily utilized by large corporations, these forex solutions are also used by small and midsized companies as well as wealthy individuals who face currency risks in buying foreign real estate, where transactions may take several weeks or months to close.5
+While primarily utilised by large corporations, these forex solutions are also used by small and midsized companies as well as wealthy individuals who face currency risks in buying foreign property, where transactions may take several weeks or months to close.6

 Companies can benefit from understanding several important characteristics of currency forward contracts.

 First and foremost, they're private legal contracts between two parties.
 Both parties are committed to trade the specified currencies at the specified exchange rate on the specified date.
 If for some reason the international transaction being hedged falls through, the company is still on the hook for the currency trade.
 Sometimes, companies deal with this by creating a second forward contract that offsets the first.
 Of course, the financial institution earns fees on both contracts.